tobermory/faultHandling-cortex-m/README.md

 00000000 00000000
 ```

-Which is which ?
+Which is which?
 Answers on a postcard...

 ## Fault Guru